techidaily/site-win11/source/_posts/unveiling-the-top-9-changes-in-win11-february-2023.md

  You can finally change the design of Search on the Windows 11 Taskbar after installing the February 2023 update.
 Three different design options exist for the Taskbar Search:**Search icon only** ,**Search icon with label** , and**Search box** .

  Among the three design options, the last one will occupy the most space in Taskbar.
 The ability to hide Search from appearing in Taskbar is also there.
-If you need more help, check out[how to get started with Windows 11 Taskbar Search](https://www.makeuseof.com/windows-11-taskbar-search/) .
+If you need more help, check out [how to get started with Windows 11 Taskbar Search](https://www.makeuseof.com/windows-11-taskbar-search/) .

 ## 4\.
 New Energy Recommendations Settings to Reduce Your Carbon Footprint